 Doing this would allow you to have a variety of options when it is time to edit.
 It would also save you the stress of arranging your little studio setup to re-do the pictures.
 To crown it all, different angles of a product will allow the customer to paint a mental picture of the product they are buying.

 You might want to invest in a tripod for this.
-You need a steady and focused picture of your products, and to achieve that, Tripods are key.
-With Tripods, the issue of blurry pictures from shaky hands is non-existent.
+You need a steady and focused picture of your products, and to achieve that, tripods are key.
+With tripods, the issue of blurry photos from shaky hands is non-existent.

 You can make use of the bokeh effect to draw the focus and attention of viewers to your products.
 The bokeh effect blurs out the background of an image and focuses on a particular part of the picture.

-You can use bokeh effect pictures on social media or your company's website, as they are aesthetically pleasing.
-But for professional advert purposes, you might want to ditch the bokeh and try to get more focused pictures.
+You can use the bokeh effect photos on social media or your company's website, as they are aesthetically pleasing.
+But for professional advert purposes, you might want to ditch the bokeh and try to get more focused images.

 3. Learn To Edit Like A Pro